jakehildreth/Public-AD-Scripts/USAGE_EXAMPLES.md

 1. **Always test first:**
    - Use Mode 1 (Info) to understand the environment
    - Use Mode 2 (SimulateCanary) to test replication
-   - Create TEST accounts with Mode 8
+   - Create TEST accounts with New-TestKrbTgtAccount
    - Test with Mode 3/4 before production

 2. **Production resets:**